-Cortina Jenelle (Caldwell) is a queer, Two-Spirit woman of Southern, West African and Iberian descent.
-Originally born/raised in rural Morganton, NC, she is rooted back in the Appalachias where she calls Earthaven Ecovillage – an intentional community – home.
-Cortina is an authentic leader, systemic communication architect, egalitarian and highly sought facilitator for personal, organizational and community transformation.
-Cortina currently serves as the Founder of SOLEIL (School of Leadership, Equality and Innovative Learning) and the Community Relations Director for LEAF Community Arts.
-Prior to these roles, Cortina served as the Founder & Managing Director of Visit & Venture (2011); and Co-Founder of the Authentic Communities Summit (2015).
+Cortina Jenelle (Caldwell) is an authentic leader, systemic communication architect, egalitarian and highly sought facilitator for personal, organizational and community transformation.
+Originally born and raised in Western North Carolina, Cortina is deeply inquisitive about her West African and Iberian roots and has called Asheville home for several years.
+Cortina currently serves as Founder of SOLEIL (School of Leadership, Equity and Innovative Learning); LEAF Community Relations Director; and freelance consultant for entrepreneurs, nonprofits, movements, leaders and big ideas from small places.
+Prior to these roles, Cortina served as the Founder & Managing Director of award-winning business, Visit & Venture (2011); and Co-Founder of the Authentic Communities Summit (2015).

-Since 2007, Cortina has facilitated dozens workshops and led keynote addresses on authenticity, innovation, entrepreneurship and creative community building across the Southeast United States with leading organizations such University of NC at Pembroke; University of NC at Greensboro; Guilford College; East Carolina University; Appalachia Funders Network; Mountain BizWorks; Appalachian State University; Handmade in America; Mycelium School; Haywood Community College; Caldwell Community College & Technical Institute; Asheville Area Arts Council and numerous others.
-In the recent past, Cortina has been recognized as the WNC Minority Enterprise Development’s Emerging Entrepreneur of the Year (2012); 40 Under Forty: Asheville (2013); and an inductee to Leadership Asheville (2014).
-Her work in education, hospitality, non-profit management, sales, leadership, entrepreneurial development, communications and branding creates a cross-pollinated container for dynamic leadership, facilitation and development for any client she works with.
+Since 2007, Cortina has facilitated dozens of trainings, workshops, keynotes and programs on authenticity, innovation, entrepreneurship and creative community building across the Southeast United States with organizations that include: LEAF Community Arts; Society for Human Resource Management; University of NC at Pembroke; University of NC at Greensboro; Guilford College; Goodwill Industries of Western NC; East Carolina University; Appalachia Funders Network; Mountain BizWorks; Appalachian State University; Handmade in America; Mycelium School; Folk Alliance International; Haywood Community College; Caldwell Community College & Technical Institute; Asheville Area Arts Council; Kinnection Campout; Earthaven Ecovillage and numerous others.
+In the recent past, Cortina has been recognized as the WNC Minority Enterprise Development’s Emerging Entrepreneur of the Year (2012); 40 Under Forty: Asheville (2013); and an inductee to Leadership Asheville (2014) and a graduate of the Winter Learning Journey via Mycelium School (2015).
+Cortina holds a Master of Arts in Management & Leadership; a Bachelors of Science in Business, Education & Social Science; and is a Certified Creative Facilitator through PYE Global (Partners for Youth Empowerment).
+Overall, Cortina’s hard work and dedication to all that she does is fueled by her personal mission in this lifetime – to shift community, business and organizational culture through authenticity, radical love and uncompromising freedom…ultimately guiding others on how to welcome creativity, equity, and leadership into realms that are long overdue for innovation, specifically targeting human resources, business development, communications, branding, learning and community building and wellness for the greater good of the world.

 QUOTE I LIVE BY